Altermagnetic phase transition in a Lieb metal

 In the Lieb lattice model (cf.~\cref{fig:1}a), we choose the Fermi level at the VHS close to half filling, expecting ordering tendencies to be strongest at points of high DOS.
 Given the FS geometry shown in \cref{fig:1}c, the FRG flows towards a magnetic instability irrespective of minor changes to the model~\cite{SM}.
-The renormalized interaction is dominated by particle-hole nesting contributions with transfer momentum $\bvec q = \bvec g_{1,2} \equiv \Gamma$, with $\bvec g_{1,2}$ reciprocal lattice vectors.
+The renormalized interaction is dominated by commensurate particle-hole nesting contributions with transfer momentum $\bvec q = \bvec g_{1,2} \equiv \Gamma$, with $\bvec g_{1,2}$ reciprocal lattice vectors see \cref{sec:static-four-point-tufrg} of the SM~\cite{SM} for details on interpreting TUFRG results).
 Such ``ferromagnetic''{} (disregarding sublattice structure) fluctuations have previously been ascribed to the Lieb lattice's non-trivial quantum-geometry~\cite{kitamura2024spin}, which is captured by TUFRG. \Cref{fig:2}a presents a real-space picture of the magnetic order parameter $\Delta$, which has been found to be stable at the mean-field level~\cite{Tsai2015}.
 In momentum space, its $d$-wave transformation behavior ($B_1$ irreducible representation of $C_{4v}$) becomes apparent, i.e.,

 with $\Delta_M$ representing the magnitude and $\hat{\sigma}_z$ the Pauli-$z$ matrix in spin space.
 While the $B$/$C$ sites feature a sizable spin polarization, the $A$ site does not participate in the magnetic ordering process.
 The continuous deformation of the Fermi surface at the phase transition (cf.~\cref{fig:2}b) in the absence of translation symmetry breaking classifies the state as an $l=2$ spin Pomeranchuk instability (sPI)~\cite{Pomeranchuk1958, Chubukov2018}.
-Compared to the original proposal of Pomeranchuk, the Fermi momenta themselves do not exhibit a reduced symmetry; rather, only the spin polarization along the FS acquires a dependence on the Fermi momentum.
+Compared to Pomeranchuk's proposal, the Fermi momenta themselves do not exhibit a reduced symmetry; rather, only the spin polarization along the FS acquires a dependence on the Fermi momentum.
 This implies TRS breaking without Kramers degeneracy, and provides the non-relativistic $P$-$2$ spin momentum locking characteristic for $d$-wave AMs~\cite{Smejkal2022a}.